Preparing for Protests with Threat Intelligence Software

 To gain a complete understanding of the threat environment, one of the things that you need to quickly ascertain is who’s involved.
 Our analysts add physical groups and/or the individuals involved in each incident, and our software makes their role clear too; for example, if they’re an actor, whether they were directly targeted or even indirectly affected by an incident.
 This allows you to both monitor brand names and tracks the activity of specific threat actors, with a timely alerting function that can notify you of new incidents involving groups or people of interest.

 It’s also important to understand the severity of the threat so that you can minimise the risk by tailoring the most appropriate response.
 Assigning an ‘impact rating’ to an incident can help security professionals prioritise their response and focus on what could be the most damaging to their assets or operations.
-We, for example, have a five-point scale from Insignificant to Extreme based on a variety of factors, including the potential lives lost, business days impacted as well as the financial consequences of an event to give you a better understanding of the threat your business faces.
+We, for example, have a five-point scale from Insignificant to Extreme based on a variety of factors, including the potential lives lost, business days impacted as well as the financial consequences of an event to give you a better understanding of the threat your business or client may face.

 What can you do?